LucaBernstein/beancount-bot-tg/README.md

 ## Features and advantages

 * [x] REST API for additional interaction with the bot.
 E.g. read created transactions from bot automatically.
+* [x] Flutter UI to interact with the bot from the browser.
 * [x] Quickly record beancount transactions while on-the-go.
 Start as simple as entering the amount - no boilerplate
 * [x] Suggestions for accounts and descriptions used in the past or configured manually
 * [x] Templates with variables and advanced amount splitting for recurring or more complex transactions